thisisbalu/thisisbalu.github.io/_posts/2024-12-05-leetcode-question-1342:-number-of-steps-to-reduce-a-number-to-zero---my-simple-solution.md

   sidebar: right
 description: "In this post, I’ll walk you through my solution for LeetCode problem 1342—how to reduce a number to zero step by step.
 Let’s dive into the code and break it down!"
 ---
----

-Hey folks!
-So, I've been tackling some LeetCode problems lately, trying to keep my coding skills sharp (and avoid falling into the abyss of procrastination).
-Today, I’m gonna share my solution to LeetCode question 1342: "Number of Steps to Reduce a Number to Zero."
-Spoiler alert: it’s not rocket science, but it sure is fun!

 Let’s kick things off with the problem statement.
 The challenge is to find out how many steps it takes to reduce a number to zero, where the steps are defined as follows:
 - If the number is even, divide it by 2.